sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 ./gradlew test

-We will talk more about testing in the Testing unit.
+We will talk more about testing in the [Testing](https://sde-coursepack.github.io/modules/testing/V-and-V/) module.

 ### Connecting with IntelliJ